 - Create the minimum schema, LRS, LRS Networks, events, and intersections.
-For more information, see Create and modify an LRS, Event types, and Creating an LRS intersection class.
+For more information, see Creating and loading the LRS, Event types, and Creating an LRS intersection class.

 - Once your LRS is created, calibrated, and configured to your liking, prepare the target geodatabase where the LRS, feature classes, and tables will be migrated.

 - Use the Feature Class to Geodatabase geoprocessing tool to copy all the feature classes that participate in the LRS from the source geodatabase to the target geodatabase.

 At a minimum, this should include the following feature classes:

 - Use the Table to Geodatabase geoprocessing tool to copy all the tables that participate in the LRS from the source geodatabase to the target geodatabase.